morgulis/ReadFinder/README.md

 If Boost development packages are not already installed on the system, or if Boost version is too old, the following describes how to install it locally.

-Assuming we are in `$ROOT` directory, create subdirectory for boost distribution.
+Assuming we are in `$ROOT` directory, create subdirectory for Boost distribution.

 ```
 > mkdir -p boost/download boost/src boost/install